keiwando/keiwando.github.io/sheets/policies/terms-of-use/TermsOfUse.md

 # Terms of Use
 ##### Last Updated: 22.
 February 2019

 This document represents our Terms of Use ("Agreement") regarding our Sheets - Sheet Music Viewer application ("Software").
-The terms "we" and "our" as used in this Agreement and the Privacy Policy refer to Keiwan Donyagard-Vajed.
+The terms "we" and "our" as used in this Agreement and the Privacy Policy refer to Keiwan Donyagard Vajed.

 By installing and using the Software you agree to be bounds by the terms of this Agreement.
 If you do not agree to this, please uninstall and do not use the Software.